-A second option is the air-to-air frequency of 123.025; however, this is currently only available on ICOM air-to-air radios carried by the UAS response vehicle.
+A second option is the air-to-air frequency of 123.025; however, this is currently only available on ARFF department radios.

 If no communication has been established, the UAS shall land immediately upon hearing or seeing any public safety aircraft until positive communication is established.